-Programmer by day, barbershopper by night would be the way Stuart describes himself.
-His musical background included playing clarinet and flute in high school and performing at weddings and church services.
-He took a few music courses while at Carleton University studing math.
+Programmer by day, barbershopper by night would be how Stuart describes himself.
+His musical background includes playing clarinet and flute in high school and performing at weddings and church services.
+He took a few music courses while at Carleton University studying math.
 He was introduced to barbershop by a fellow singer in a community theatre production of Jesus Christ Superstar.
-After singing for several years, he became the Assistant Director and is now the Director of Ottawa's Northern Stars Chorus.
-For the past ten years, he has studied directing for the week long Barbershop Harmony Society Director's College.
+For over ten years he has studied directing at Barbershop Harmony Society Director's College.

 Barbershop is a "family affair" with his wife Diane singing with the Capital Chordettes and sons Michael and Chris into chord ringing as well.
 Chris sang with Toronto Northern Lights in 2013 when they won gold - he was a potato!
 Chris directs Chapman Mills Chorus.
 Two of Diane's sisters also sing barbershop, one in Canadian Showtime Chorus and one in Chapman Mills so the family have hands in all of the area choruses.

 Karen has been a Thousand Islander for over 30 years.
 Having started as a youngster with piano lessons and being in church and community choirs most of her life, she felt barbershop singing would give her the challenge that she needed to develop her vocal talents.
 As a Tenor then as Lead Section leader, Karen says "Once I started, I was hooked on the harmony and the friendships that I have made in this wonderful hobby."
 Karen also shares the musical skills she has learned in barbershop with her church choir.